Roots to Riches: Synopsis

-The special began with Velasquez narrating her early life and the inspiration behind her drive to compete in talents shows.
-It opens with a series of flashback dramatizations of a young Velasquez as she leaves school on foot making her way to a street vendor selling memorabilia of singer-actress Sharon Cuneta, whom she idolizes.
+The special begins with Velasquez narrating her early life and the inspiration behind her drive to compete in talents shows.
+It follows a series of flashback dramatizations of a young Velasquez as she leaves school on foot making her way to a street vendor selling memorabilia of singer-actress Sharon Cuneta, whom she idolizes.
 Unable to afford the item, she leaves despondent.
 It also featured interviews detailing her career beginnings from her former manager Ronnie Henares, sister and current manager Cacai, and her father Gerry.
-The documentary includes scenes of the singer revisiting her hometown of Bulacan to reunite with individuals that have supported her when she was still competing.
+The documentary includes scenes of the singer revisiting her hometown of Bulacan to reunite with individuals that supported her when she was still competing.
 Among them are Susan Galvez, her grade school teacher who designed and sewed her dresses, and Ernesto Cuazon, a motorized tricycle owner who would drive Velasquez and her father between towns.
 In another scene, a reunion between Velasquez and her former talent show rival Eva Castillo takes place.

 Velasquez performed eleven songs to an audience at the Centro Escolar University, including her Ang Bagong Kampeon piece "In Your Eyes", and her debut single "Love Me Again".
-She also performed several duet numbers with musicians she considered significant to her career journey, including Pops Fernandez who recommended she appear as a guest in The Penthouse Live!, where she was discovered by Henares; and Jose Mari Chan with whom Velasquez recorded her first collaboration "Please Be Careful with My Heart".
-Castillo made a special appearance and performed a medley of OPM songs with the singer.
+She also performed several duet numbers with musicians she considered significant to her career journey, including Pops Fernandez who recommended she appear as a guest in The Penthouse Live!, where she was discovered by Henares, and Jose Mari Chan with whom Velasquez recorded her first collaboration "Please Be Careful with My Heart".
+Castillo made a special appearance and performed a medley of OPM songs with Velasquez.

 Set list

-Set list adapted from the special itself.
+The set list is adapted from the special itself.